 After more than thirty years, it is time to realize the Croatian LNG terminal.
 This requires regional unity and public investment by the three states that are the most to gain: Croatia, Hungary, and Ukraine.

 Resolving or at least setting aside disputes will be key.
 This shall be supported by a concerted effort from Washington and Brussels.
 Once confirmed, the new US special envoy on international energy affairs at the State Department should prioritize regional engagement and continue his predecessor’s intensive mediation efforts.

 Furthermore, the creation of a regional consortium of (state-owned) gas buyers from Ukraine, Hungary, and Croatia, supported by preferential loans from the European Investment Bank and/or the European Bank for Reconstruction and Development to put up the required investment, will be essential.
 US energy diplomacy should work together with the European Commission and regional stakeholders to bring the key stakeholders to the table.
 Dragging this project across the finish line is in the interest of the region, as it will bring safer supplies and potentially cheaper gas; the European Union, as it will contribute to overall European energy security and diversification of supplies; and the United States, in terms of providing energy security for allies, diminish Russian influence in the region, and provide a potential outlet for US LNG exports.

-David Koranyi is a senior fellow for energy diplomacy at the Atlantic Council’s Global Energy Center.
+David Koranyi is a senior fellow for energy diplomacy with the Atlantic Council Global Energy Center.
 You can follow him on Twitter @DavidKoranyi